scribd/scribd.github.io/_posts/2021-07-19-information-extraction-at-scribd.md

 This has enabled some interesting projects:

 In one of them, we built a graph of documents along with their related keyphrases and entities.
 Embedding documents, keyphrases and entities in the same space allowed us to discover documents by analogy.
 For example, take `The Count of Monte Cristo` by Alexandre Dumas, a 19th century French novel about revenge.
-If we add to its embedding the embedding of science_fiction, it leads us to a collection of science fiction novels by Jules Verne (another 19th century French author), such as `20,000 Leagues Under the Sea` and `Journey to the Center of the Earth`.
+If we add to its embedding the embedding of `science_fiction`, it leads us to a collection of science fiction novels by Jules Verne (another 19th century French author), such as `20,000 Leagues Under the Sea` and `Journey to the Center of the Earth`.

 Keyphrase extractions have also been useful in adding explainability to document clusters.
 By extracting the most common keyphrases of a cluster, we can derive a common theme for the cluster’s content: